elixir-circuits/circuits_cdev/README.md

 [![CircleCI](https://circleci.com/gh/elixir-circuits/circuits_cdev.svg?style=svg)](https://circleci.com/gh/elixir-circuits/circuits_cdev)

 Character device GPIO library for Elixir.

+*This library is no longer maintained.
+Please see [circuits_gpio](https://github.com/elixir-circuits/circuits_gpio) for a GPIO library that uses the character device GPIO API*

 Since Linux 4.8 the `sysfs` interface is deprecated in preference of the character device GPIO API.